Dirac operators on real spinor bundles of complex type: Introduction

-In arbitrary dimension and arbitrary signature $(p,q)$, the groups $\Spin^o_\pm(p,q)$ are (non-central) extensions of the group $\Z_2$ by the group $\Spin^c_{p,q}\eqdef \Spin_{p,q}\cdot \U(1)$.
+In arbitrary dimension and arbitrary signature $(p,q)$, the groups $\Spin^o_\pm(p,q)$ are (non-central) extensions of the group $\Z_2$ by the group $\Spin^c_{p,q} = \Spin_{p,q}\cdot \U(1)$.
 For positive signature $q=0$, the groups $\Spin^o_\pm(p,q)$ have appeared before in \cite{Nakamura1,Nakamura2}, where they were used to define so-called $\Spin^c_\pm$ structures and where $\Spin^c_-$ structures were employed to define and study a certain variant of monopole equations in four dimensions.
 A $\Spin^c_\pm$ structure is defined similarly to a $\Spin^o_\pm$ structure, but using a {\em different} representation $\lambda:\Spin^o_{p,q}\rightarrow \SO(p,q)$.
 The latter is constructed from the adjoint representation of $\Spin_{p,q}$ and from the twisted adjoint representation of $\Pin_{0,2}$ or $\Pin_{2,0}$ and covers only the {\em special} pseudo-orthogonal group $\SO(p,q)$ --- unlike the representation $\tlambda$ mentioned above, which covers the {\em full} pseudo-orthogonal group.
 Due to this difference, $\Spin^c_\pm$ structures can exist only when $(M,g)$ is orientable and lead to a notion of ``real pinors'' which {\em differs} from the one considered in the present paper: in signature $p-q\equiv_8 3,7$, a bundle $S$ of {\em simple} modules over $\Cl(M,g)$ is always associated to a $\Spin^o$ structure and not to a $\Spin^c_+$ or $\Spin^c_-$ structure.
-Manifolds admitting \emph{irreducible} $\Spin^{o}_{\alpha}$ structures are abundant.
-In particular, we show in tis paper that certain products of real Grassmanians with flat spaces admit irreducible $\Spin^{o}$ structures.